gbouteiller/astro-superforms/README.md

 Astro integration to use Sveltekit Superforms in your Astro + Svelte projects

-To see how to get started, check out the [package README](./package/README.md)
+To see how to get started, check out the [docs](https://astro-pocketbase-five.vercel.app)

 ## Licensing